 Why All Hazard?
 Many of the very features that make North Idaho a desirable place to live, such as rugged terrain and secluded homesteads, can lead to potentially serious problems.
 Identifying those issues and assisting residents with preparedness planning helps reduce the strain on local resources.
-Being able to focus those resources, whether manpower, equipment, supplies, or tax dollars exactly where they are needed provides the most efficient and economical service.
+Being able to focus those resources, whether manpower, equipment, supplies, or tax dollars, and allocate them exactly where they are needed provides the most efficient and economical service.

 - Broadcast and media

 - Business and industry

 - Community groups

 - Concerned citiens

 - Fire and EMS @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 - Health and hospital

 - Transportation agencies

 - Utility companies @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>